KushalPatil/Kaggle-house-price-prediction/README.md

 To answer these questions, I fitted different linear regression models to the housing data in order to determine the features that are most influential on house price, and those that have the least effect.
 The performance of the models will be evaluated using the R<sup>2</sup> metric, which is a measure of how much the model is able to explain the variance in the dataset.

-Due to the scale of this project, it is split into three Jupyter notebooks: EDA and data cleaning, preprocessing and feature engineering, and model tuning and insights (along with an appendix showing some additional model results where I attempted automated feature selection with the [`featuretools` library](https://github.com/Featuretools/featuretools)).

 ### Summary of Findings & Recommendations
 ---